Background Check Policy: What to Include + Free Template

-An employment background check is a process an organization uses to verify a person’s background and qualifications and screen for red flags by checking criminal records, credit reports, driving history, and more.
-Before conducting background checks, it is important to implement a background check policy.
-This policy should outline when it is appropriate to conduct a background check and how to determine which items will be checked.
+An employment background check is a process for verifying a candidate’s background and qualifications and screening for red flags by checking criminal records, credit reports, driving history, and more, when applicable.
+Before conducting one, it is important to implement a background check policy to ensure fairness, transparency, and legal compliance.

-Your background check policy should generally include five major sections that touch on the circumstances around conducting background checks, the information obtained, the use of that information, and what happens in light of the findings.
+Your background check policy should generally include five major sections that touch on the circumstances around conducting background checks, the information obtained, the use of that information, how it’s reviewed, and what happens in light of the findings.

 1. Background Check Circumstances & Frequency

 This section should be used to notify new hires and current staff that all employees are subject to a background check as part of their employment.
-You may want to include a clause for new hires and a separate one for current employees, as these decisions will be different.
-For instance:
+You may want to include a clause for new hires and a separate one for current employees, as these decisions will differ.

 - New Hires: Employment may be contingent upon the results of the background check